hoffm/the-weather-in-brooklyn/README.md

 ## Description

 This code generates and distributes the podcast [*The Weather in Brooklyn*](https://michaelshoffman.com/the-weather-in-brooklyn).
 It is intended to be run as a daily cron job.
+For the story behind this code, check out [Could a Podcast Make Itself?](https://hoffm.medium.com/the-weather-in-brooklyn-ddc18439caa).

 Running the application executes the following steps: